 When choosing sunglasses, you should also consider the frame and lens material because it affects their functionality, but also their durability.
 What options are available?

-• Frame material – frames are usually plastic and metal.
-The first option is lightweight, but less durable, while the second has the opposite characteristics.
-There are also glasses with wooden frames, which are becoming more and more popular.
+• Frame material – frames can primarily be plastic or metal.
+The first variant is light but less durable, while the second has the opposite properties.
+Additionally, there are also glasses with wooden frames, which are becoming increasingly popular.

-• Lens material – there are plastic lenses that are lightweight and resistant to breakage, but they have worse optical properties and can be scratched.
-Although glass lenses are easier to break, they have excellent optical properties and are scratch-resistant.
+• Lens material – you can choose from plastic lenses, which are lightweight and resistant to breaking, but they have worse optical properties and are prone to scratches.
+Glass lenses are more easily broken but offer excellent optical properties and are scratch-resistant.

 Consider the lens colour